 As if this wasn’t bad enough, a group of scavengers led by Desiree (Susan Moore Harmon) lay siege to their hideout.
 A chain of events forces the two sides to work together, but can Desiree and her brother Lincoln (Justin Dray, Ad Astra) be trusted?

-If you’re getting the idea that FEAR is another low budget film that’s long on talk and short on action like Creature in the Dark and Impact Event you’re right.
-Despite any number of potentially interesting angles besides the zombies such as a captured military member and cannibalism among Desiree’s gang, FEAR is content to stick to having it’s characters spend most of the time jawing at each other.
-And it isn’t even interesting dialogue.
+If you’re getting the idea that FEAR is another low-budget film that’s long on talk and short on action like Creature in the Dark and Impact Event you’re right.
+Despite any number of potentially interesting angles besides the zombies such as a captured military member and cannibalism among Desiree’s gang, FEAR is content to stick to having its characters spend most of the time jawing at each other.
+And it isn’t even an interesting dialogue.
 The highlight is Joe getting to use Ripley’s “Get away from her you bitch” line.